Okar76/unsupervised-learning/README.md

 ## 🔍 Objectives

-- Apply various **unsupervised learning models** to analyze the dataset
+- Apply various **unsupervised learning models** to analyze the datasets
 - Compare clustering results using different methods
 - Reduce data dimensions using PCA and Kernel PCA
 - Extract latent features using Matrix Factorization